syncfusion-content/winui-docs/winui/Funnel-Chart/Getting-Started.md

 {% endtabs %}

-## Enable Data Labels
+## Enable data labels

-The [DataLabelSettings]() property of [SfFunnelChart]() is used to enable data labels to improve the readability of the funnel chart.
-The label visibility is set to `False` by default.
+The [DataLabelSettings]() property of [FunnelChart]() can be used to enable data labels to improve the readability of the Funnel chart.
+By default, the label visibility is set to `False`.

 {% tabs %}